rakibul4516/edu-dream-website/questions_and_answers.md

 - B: TypeError
 - C: "12"
 - D: 3
- <h1>Ans: C - 12</h1>
+ <h3>Ans: C - 12</h3>
- <p> Explaine: sum function two parameter given a and b, using the + operator. a is number type value and b is string type value so a and b addition value is 12</p>
+ <p> Explaine:The function sum that takes two parameters a and b and returns their sum.
+When you call sum(1, "2"), JavaScript performs type coercion, converting the number 1 to a string, and then concatenates the strings "1" and "2" to produce "12".</p>